Living with Ulcerative Colitis: What You Can Do

 While medication can help control the symptoms, UC patients must also be proactive when it comes to preventing relapse or flare-up.
 This includes paying attention to diet and nutrition, reducing stress, and regularly checking in with your healthcare provider.
 If you notice changes in your symptoms like persistent diarrhoea, blood in your stool, or fever, contact your doctor immediately.

 “It is a good idea to cut down on alcohol and smoking if you suffer from UC.
 From a TCM perspective, oily, fried, fatty, spicy, sugared, and processed foods can worsen the symptoms.
-Instead of cold and sweet beverages, you can drink warm water,
+Instead of cold and sweet beverages, you can drink warm water, unsweetened plain tea, or tea without milk to prevent the formation of the various pathogenic factors that cause the condition,” Physician Yew explains, adding that regular and healthy meals, exercise, and sufficient sleep will also help along the way.

 Living with ulcerative colitis can be a challenge.
 However, an appropriate treatment plan and medication can keep the condition under control.
 With the addition of TCM remedies, most patients are able to alleviate UC symptoms or flare-ups and lead a normal, productive life.